Skip to content

 OCD Symptoms Test

-For an accurate diagnosis and the most suitable course of treatment, it is advisable to speak with a skilled healthcare practitioner if you believe you may have OCD or any other mental health disorder.
+For an accurate diagnosis and the most suitable course of treatment, you should speak with a skilled healthcare practitioner if you believe you may have OCD or any other mental health disorder.

 A mental health illness known as obsessive-compulsive disorder (OCD) is characterized by intrusive, unwelcome thoughts (obsessions) and repetitive, ritualistic activities (compulsions).
-These sensations frequently result in severe distress and might make it difficult to go about regular activities.
+These sensations frequently result in severe distress and might make it difficult to do regular activities.

 Here are a few typical signs of OCD to give you a rough idea: